anshitaBajpai/Reverse_Engineering_AIAgent/README.md

 ## What it does

-- **Ingest a repo** - paste a GitHub URL; the backend clones it, chunks the code, and loads it into a PGVector store
+- **Ingest a repo** - paste a GitHub URL; the backend clones it, splits the code at class/function boundaries, and loads it into a PGVector store
-- **Ask questions** - RAG-backed Q&A over the codebase ("how does authentication work?", "where is the rate limiter?")
+- **Ask questions** - RAG-backed Q&A over the codebase ("how does authentication work?", "where is the rate limiter?").
+Retrieval combines vector search with full-text search on identifiers, and every answer also sees the repo's file tree and README
 - **Generate a document** - runs a 4-step LLM chain (architecture → behaviour → risk → synthesis) and produces a Markdown report, exportable as PDF
 - **Check for updates** - compares the ingested commit SHA against the current HEAD on GitHub and re-ingests on demand
 - **MCP server** - optionally exposes the same tools over SSE so Claude Desktop (or any MCP client) can call them directly, no UI needed.